Atomkraft: Reformation

-In 2004, Sanctuary Records (who had previously acquired the Neat Records back catalogue) released an Atomkraft anthology.
+In 2004, Sanctuary Records (who had previously acquired the Neat Records back catalogue) released an Atomkraft anthology, Total Metal: The Neat Anthology.
 With renewed interest in the band, Dolan reformed Atomkraft for live dates in 2005 and a possible new album.
 The 2005 line-up included Payre Hulkoff (from Swedish industrial band Raubtier) on guitar and Steve Mason on drums.
 However, this line-up did not release any new material.
 An EP of new material came out in 2011 on the Austrian underground label, W.A.R.
 Productions.
 Named Cold Sweat it contained three unreleased tracks recorded with members of the 2005 line-up and session musicians, plus a cover version of the Thin Lizzy track, "Cold Sweat", featuring Australian guitar player Joe Matera on guitar solo.
 Following the release of Cold Sweat, Dolan recruited a new line-up and did one date in London under the Atomkraft moniker in 2011, performing tracks from the new EP.
 The 2011 line-up included Kraen Maier and Rich Davenport on guitars, plus Paul Caffrey (from Gama Bomb) on drums.
 This line-up of Atomkraft (minus Rich Davenport) performed the Future Warriors LP in its entirety in March 2014 at the second edition of Brofest, a NWOBHM festival based in Newcastle upon Tyne.
 Former Venom guitarist Jeff Mantas appeared as a guest during the gig.

 A new compilation album, called Looking Back to the Future, was released in 2014 by Italian label Minotauro Records.
 It contained essentially unreleased demos and live tracks from every era of the band's history.